syncfusion-content/javascript-docs/js/DatePicker/Behavior-Settings.md

 control: DatePicker
 documentation: ug
 ---
-# Behaviour Settings
+# Behavior Settings

-DatePicker has some default behaviour settings which helps you to perform more operation by inbuilt.
+DatePicker has some default behavior settings which helps you to perform more operation by inbuilt.

 ## Selected Date